hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Tracks consecutive bars above/below MAs for entry confirmation.

 **Why?** Prevents entering on first touch - requires sustained move for confirmation.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 19 implements our confirmation bar counting system, which prevents jumping into trades on the very first signal.
+If we detect a bullish setup, we increment the bars above MA counter and reset the bars below MA counter to zero, since we can't be bullish and bearish simultaneously.
+If we detect a bearish setup, we do the opposite.
+If neither setup is present, meaning price is between the moving averages or conditions are mixed, we reset both counters to zero.
+This mechanism ensures we only enter after price has shown sustained directional movement for the number of bars specified in our minimum bars parameter."

 ```mql5
    // Count consecutive bars that meet setup criteria